 We are using the same cooking pot here, guys.

-Keeping the heat low to medium-low, add the butter to the cooking pot and stir it with all the other chicken flavors left until it melts.
+Keeping the heat low to medium-low, add the butter to the cooking pot and stir it with all the other chicken flavors left (delicious browned bits of chicken!) until it melts.

 It must be kept in mind here that, at this point, there will already be some oil in your cooking pot.